Volunteer Opportunities

 Volunteer Orientation and Onboarding Session

 Upon receipt of your application, you will receive an email with a link to the online volunteer orientation.
 Orientation must be completed prior to attending an onboarding session.
-If you are a student or an applicant for the Junior Volunteer Program, you will select an onboarding session date on your application.
+If you are a student or an applicant for the Health Careers Academy, you will select an onboarding session date on your application.
 Adult volunteers will be contacted to schedule an onboarding session after completing the online orientation.

 We strongly suggest that you do not get any immunizations before seeing an Employee Health clinician.

-Employee Health will only administer a TB test for the Junior Volunteers.
+Employee Health will only administer a TB test for the Junior Volunteers and the Health Careers Academy participants.
 All other immunization requirements must be obtained elsewhere.